GuanceCloud/guance-docs/docs/en/billing/commercial-aws.md

 After clicking **Set up your Account** in AWS Marketplace, jump back to Guance to open.
 Prompt **Register Guance Commercial Plan Immediately** and **Exist enterprise account, bind it**.

-> Enterprise account is an independent account used by the Guance Expense Center to manage the billing related to the Commercial Plan of Guance, and one enterprise account can be associated with multiple workspace billing.
+> Enterprise account is an independent account used by the Guance Billing Center to manage the billing related to the Commercial Plan of Guance, and one enterprise account can be associated with multiple workspace billing.

 ![](img/15.aws_market_1.png)